 What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

-The Elephant Ear Plant (scientific name: Alocasia Brisbaneensis) is a tropical plant native to Southeast Asia, known for its striking, large, glossy, green leaves that resemble the ears of an elephant.
-It belongs to the Araceae family and is a close relative of the popular Philodendron and Anthurium.
+The Elephant Ear Plant (Alocasia Brisbaneensis) is a tropical plant native to Southeast Asia, known for its large, glossy green leaves that resemble elephant ears.
+A relative of the Philodendron and Anthurium, it belongs to the Araceae family.

-The Elephant Ear plant is favored for several reasons:
+The Elephant Ear plant is favoured for several reasons:

 - Aesthetic Appeal: The plant’s large, showy leaves instantly become the focal point of any garden or room.